BA in Sociology

 Transferable Credits from outside the University

-Students pursuing a major or minor may receive credit for no more than two courses taken outside of Boston University, and only with department approval.
-Credit will not be given for CAS SO 201, 203, 303, or any seminar (400-level) course, all of which must be taken within the department.
+Students pursuing a Sociology major may receive credit for no more than two courses taken outside of Boston University, and only with department approval.
+Transfer credit will not be given for CAS SO 201, 203, 303, or any seminar (400-level) course, all of which must be taken within the department.